Engagespot/php/README.md

 Include the Engagespot PHP SDK in your PHP code and create an instance of `EngagespotClient` with your API key, API secret, and signing key (if applicable):

-Sure, here are examples of the two types of initializations for the `EngagespotClient`:
+here are examples of the two types of initializations for the `EngagespotClient`:

 1. **Initialization with individual parameters:**